Way of the Li Family

-Lijia Dao (李家道, Way of the Li Family) was one of the oldest schools of religious Daoism and was popular throughout South China during the Six Dynasties (220-589).
-Lijia dao was founded by Li A. Since several Way of the Li Family practices resembled those of the Way of the Celestial Masters, such as healing with (fu) amulets and holding expensive chu "Kitchen" feasts, the sect is associated with the Southern Celestial Masters.
+Way of the Li Family (李家道 (Lǐjiā dào)) was one of the oldest schools of religious Daoism and was popular throughout South China during the Six Dynasties (220–589).
+The school was founded by Li A. Since several Way of the Li Family practices resembled those of the Way of the Celestial Masters, such as healing with amulets and holding expensive "Kitchen" feasts, the sect is associated with the Southern Celestial Masters.
 Mainstream Daoist schools denounced the Way of the Li Family as heterodox, particularly for its charlatan healers who claimed extraordinary longevity.
-For instance, Li Tuo (李脫) or Li Babai (李八百, "Li Eight-Hundred[-Years-Old]") and his disciple Li Hong (李弘) were executed in 324 for practicing sorcery and plotting rebellion.
+For instance, Li Tuo (李脫) or Li Babai (李八百, 'Li Eight-Hundred[-Years-Old]') and his disciple Li Hong (李弘) were executed in 324 for practicing sorcery and plotting rebellion.

 Names

-The name Lijia dao (李家道) is a compound of three Chinese words:
+The name (李家道) is a compound of three Chinese words: